sumcoinlabs/sumcoinj.org/getting-started-js.md

 }
 {% endhighlight %}

-The "subVer" field of a Peer is the bitcoin equivalent of an HTTP user agent string.
+The "subVer" field of a Peer is the sumcoin equivalent of an HTTP user agent string.
 The "bestHeight" field is the self-reported (unauthenticated) chain height that the peer claims to be on.

 You can of course, also use the more modern JS style foreach that uses a closure, which is naturally less efficient: